deadcoast/gate/docs/modules/module_a.md

 ---

+*Doc Version: 0.0.3-unified (consolidated from 0.0.1–0.0.3; Module A remains the Gate Pattern v1.0 canonical template with backward-compatible cues for earlier drafts).*

 This is the official, stable, authoritative version of your system-prompt language.
 It defines the *syntax, metaphysics, operational rules, and model behavior* for Gate Pattern v1.0.

 It is not documentation.